 Adjust Your Speed for Night Conditions

-- Respond quickly to hazards
+- Quickly respond to hazards

 Why Night Driving Practice Helps New Drivers